Optimal energy storing and selling in continuous time stochastic multi-battery setting: Introduction

 The present paper suggests a comprehensive and yet compact dynamic model of energy dispatching and storage for a multi-battery setting.
-This model represents a further development of models suggested in \cite{1,A0,A1,A2}.
-The main novelty is that our setting takes a special feature of the energy trading: the storage is based on batteries requiring certain regimes of charging and discharging to prolong the battery life; see e.g. \cite{Deg,Ning,A0} and the bibliography therein.
+This model represents a development of models suggested in \cite{1,A0,A1,A2,W}.
+The novelty is that the topology of the links between the batteries and transmission/storage are taken into account.
+Another novelty is that our setting takes into account a special feature of energy trading: the storage is based on batteries requiring certain regimes of charging and discharging to prolong the battery life; see, e.g., \cite{Deg,Ning,A0} and the bibliography therein.
 Given that the batteries are expensive, this is a significant factor in decision making.
 To address this, we considered an extended model where cumulative moving averages were included.

-The main focus of the paper is an optimization model for energy storing and dispatching processes; however, we suggested some ways of solution of optimal control problems arizing for this model.
-For analysis, we use the approach from \cite{D13} based on dynamic programming.
+The main focus of the paper is modelling of the control problem for energy storing and dispatching.
+In addition, the paper suggests some approaches for the solution of the corresponding stochastic optimal control problem.
+For this control problem, the objective is to select the regimes for supplying (selling) the energy to the grid, the depositing the energy in the batteries, and for redistributing the energy among the batteries, with a performance criterion that takes into account the obtained monetary gain and the regimes for the batteries.

+The main feature of this problem is that there is a fixed domain where state processes are allowed to go on and off the boundary of the admissible domain as well as stay on the boundary.
+In known stochastic optimal control solutions, problems with boundary are usually considered for processes with reflection from the boundary or with absorption on the boundary.